dkulchenko/watchdb/README.md

 ## Installation

 [Precompiled binaries](https://github.com/dkulchenko/watchdb/releases) for supported operating systems are available.
-You'll also need a working sqlite3 binary in $PATH.

 Alternatively, run `go get github.com/dkulchenko/watchdb`.
+You'll need a working sqlite3 binary in $PATH if you go this route.
+The precompiled binaries embed a copy of sqlite.

 ## Usage